-Providers will grant MHS Health access to the Provider's Electronic Medical Record (EMR) system in order to effectively case manage members and capture medical record data for risk adjustment and quality reporting.
+Providers will grant MHS Health access to the provider's Electronic Medical Record (EMR) system in order to effectively case manage members and capture medical record data for risk adjustment and quality reporting.
 There will be no other fees charged to MHS Health for this access.
+Electronic Medical Record ("EMR") means an electronic version of a Covered Person's medical history that is maintained by the Provider and includes the key administrative clinical data relevant to the Covered Person's care including demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data, and radiology reports.